 In this post, I'm going to share with you a quick tutorial on how to backup your WordPress website using a professional online solution provided by BlogVault.

-So, what is the best solution for backing up your WordPress website or blog?
+So, what is the best solution for backing up your WordPress website or blog these days?

 Well, before we look at answering that question, I want to first share with you some thoughts on why I think backing up your WordPress website is a critical part of building a successful online business.

 Let me tell you a little story.

 In fact, I went through the first 6 months of building my blogging business without really thinking about it, and I didn't really appreciate the importance of backing up either.

 My site got injected with some kind of malware for the first time.

 Of course, being fairly new to all of this at the time, and not having any kind of security or backup for my blog, I made a silly rookie mistake.

 This is what I did:

 I logged into my cPanel, thinking I could delete a few files and replace it with new ones.

 What I actually ended up doing was permanently deleting the database to my WordPress site, losing all of the content and work I had put in...
 And to top it all off, I had zero back-ups.

 I should also mention, at the time, I was on a very basic shared hosting plan with Bluehost and they didn't really have a recent backup that I could revert to.

 What I did have, though, was a copy of every single blog post in .txt that I simply republished.

 I think there were around 40 or so articles, some with comments and some with none.